Posted on April 03 2017

 What Does Ice Do?

+There are many benefits of cold therapy.
 During an initial injury, tissue damage can cause uncontrolled swelling.
 This swelling can increase the damage of the initial injury and delay the healing time.
 If you use ice immediately, you will reduce the amount of swelling.
 Ice decreases all of these: swelling, tissue damage, blood clot formation, inflammation, muscle spasms, and pain.
 At the same time, the ice enhances the flow of nutrients into the area, aids in the removal of metabolites (waste products), increases strength, and promotes healing.
 This "ice effect" is not related to age, sex, or circumference of the injured area.

 What are the 4 Stages In Ice Therapy?

-There are four official stages to ice.
+There are four official stages to ice pack therapy.
 The first stage is cold, the second is burning/pricking, the third stage is aching, which can sometimes hurt worse than the pain.
 The fourth and most important stage is numbness.
 As soon as this stage is achieved, remove the ice.
 Time duration depends upon body weight.
 Twenty to thirty minutes should be the maximum time per area.
 If it is necessary to reapply ice, let the skin go to normal temperature or go back to the third stage of aching.

 How Does Ice Therapy Work?